-Our staff are required to immediately report any instance of serious abuse or neglect i.e. cases in which a child or young person has suffered, or is likely to suffer, significant harm from abuse or neglect to the relevant Senior Staff Member or School Welfare Committee member.
+Our personnel are required to immediately report any instance of serious abuse or neglect i.e. cases in which a child or young person has suffered, or is likely to suffer, significant harm from abuse or neglect.
 If it is not possible to report it immediately, then it should be done no later than before ending that person's session of work with our Organisation.
-The Senior Staff Member or Welfare Committee member will then notify the College Principal as is appropriate.

-In taking a report of concern, or of an incident our staff are:
+In taking a report of concern, or of an incident our personnel are: